Curated OER

 Smiles Change the World

-Pupils discuss and write about groups that need friends.
-In this friendship lesson plan, students create a banner for someone who needs a friend. pupils pair share to chose a recipient for the banner.
+Young scholars discuss and write about groups that need friends.
+For this friendship lesson, students create a banner for someone who needs a friend. young scholars pair share to chose a recipient for the banner.

 Curated OER